-Having made the Midwest both his home and work space in performance and education, Brandon Hollihan has held many position as a choral conductor and educator.
-Presently he is earning a DMA degree in Choral Conducting at the University of Notre Dame through the school's renowned Sacred Music Program.
+Having made the Midwest both his home and work space in performance and education, Brandon Hollihan has held many positions as a choral conductor and educator.
+At present he is earning a DMA degree in Choral Conducting at the University of Notre Dame through the school's renowned Sacred Music Program.
 His conducting teacher is Dr. Carmen-Helena Tellez, and under her guidance he has given conducting recitals that have featured works such Bach's "Reformation" cantata, "Ein feste Burg ist unser Gott," BWV 80; Britten’s “Rejoice in the Lamb,” and Schoenberg’s “Friede auf Erden”.
 He also teaches aural skills as an adjunct faculty at the Raclin School of the Arts at Indiana University South Bend, and is music director and organist at First Presbyterian Church Mishawaka as part of his Notre Dame internship.

 Prior to moving to South Bend, Brandon taught vocal music at Whetstone High School in Columbus City Schools, a school rich in musical traditions that has produced many outstanding talents in instrumental and vocal music.
 He worked concurrently as the choir director and organist at Northwest United Methodist Church, where he has given performances of Haydn’s The Creation (2017), Handel's Messiah (2012) and Saint-Saens’ Oratorio de Noel (2014).
 Brandon also directed the Clintonville Community Choir, an exceptional community ensemble that meets Monday evenings at Whetstone and performs frequently in Clintonville and other Columbus neighborhoods.

 Brandon earned his BA in Music from the University of Notre Dame, studying with baritone John Riley-Schofield.
 He then went on to earn dual Masters degrees in Voice and Choral Conducting from The Ohio State University.
 He cites Hilary Apfelstadt, Robert Ward and Robin Rice as several of his teachers who gave him the resources and inspiration to realize his goal of being a professional musician and educator.

 Other notable past performances include multiple performances with the chorus of Opera Columbus, pianist for a performance of Carmina Burana at Upper Arlington High School (2010), George Gershwin's Rhapsody in Blue for solo piano at Northwest UMC (2011), and Faure's Requiem at Resurrection Lutheran Church in Hilliard (2009).